busterbenson/public/Beliefs.md

 - Something will replace universities as we currently know them by 2030

 ## On Politics & The Economy
-- Most jobs lost in 2008-present aren't going to come back, new ones have to be created from scratch (or not)
+- Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch (or not)
 - In the future, working will be more thoroughly decoupled from having the means to live (see disability trends as proxy for this)
 - We'll have a President that admits to being atheist or agnostic by 2025
 - Power will be more quickly redistributed when it gets too heavy at the top

 ## On The Future Of Earth (2100)
-- Global warming is real and will continue to cause big problems
+- Global warming is real and will continue to cause bigger and bigger problems
 - There will be 10 billion people
 - 80% of people will live in cities and new mega-cities by 2100
 - The number of living languages in the world will drop to under 100